FREE! Click here to Join FunTrivia. Thousands of games, quizzes, and lots more!

 Cold fronts travel from the north and west to the south and east, pushing moisture away from the area.
 In the winter, the "overrunning" situation occurs when a very slowly advancing warm front or a stationary front is located across the Texas Panhandle and Oklahoma.
 Warm, moist air overruns this frontal boundary, providing many hours of steady snow in the state of Kansas.

 7. March weather in Kansas is very changeable, but the warming conditions signal the arrival of spring and the beginning of the tornado season.
-Other states in Tornado Alley have sustained more damage or report a higher density of tornado events per unit area, but Kansas has gained lasting fame as a favored target of tornadoes, thanks to which well-known book and movie?
+Other states in Tornado Alley have sustained more damage or report a higher density of tornado events per unit area, but Kansas has gained lasting fame as a favored target of tornadoes, thanks to which well-known movie?

 Answer: The Wizard of Oz